GTMStack

 For AI-heavy GTM teams, where the platform is hosted matters more than most people realize.

 Self-hosted deployments give you full control over data residency and privacy.
-There is no risk of your competitive intelligence being used to train models that benefit your competitors.
+There’s no risk of your competitive intelligence being used to train models that benefit your competitors.
 You can customize AI models more aggressively because you control the training data and infrastructure.
 And you eliminate per-seat or per-API-call pricing that makes AI-heavy workflows prohibitively expensive at scale.

 The Future of Lean GTM Operations